stevenc-stb/spdx-3-model/model/Hardware/Classes/VirtualHardware.md

 ## Description

-A VirtualHardware artifact is a distinct article related to virtual hardware.
+A VirtualHardware is a distinct article related to simulation or emulation hardware.
 This is used to assist in recording "Digital Twinning".
 A FPGA simualtion of hardware is a VirtualHardware.
 Virtual hardware requires instantiation involving specific hardware and software.